 It's like squash soup.

-I don't want the thing.
+We don't want this thing.

-Don't give it away.
+Don't give it to me.

-Oh my god, his wife made it.
+Oh my God, his wife made it.

 Just eat it.